Towards Understanding the Condensation of Neural Networks at Initial Training: Initial condensation of input weights

 where $e_i:=f_{\vtheta}(\vx_i)-f^{*}(\vx_i)$.
 Since we only care about the direction of $\vw_j$ and $a_j$ is a scalar at each epoch, we can visualize $\dot{\vw_j}$ by $\dot{\vw_j} / a_j$.
 For simplicity, we do not distinguish $\dot{\vw_j} / a_j$ and $\dot{\vw_j}$ if there is no ambiguity.
 When we compute $\dot{\vw_j}$ for different $j$'s, $e_i \vx_i$ for ($i=1,\cdots,n$) is independent with $j$.
 Then, at each epoch, for a set of $\{e_i, \vx_i\}_{i=1}^{n}$, we can consider the following direction field

 When $\vomega$ is set as $\vw_j$, we can obtain $\dot{\vw_j}$.
 As shown in Fig. \ref{fig:1dinifield}, around the original point, the field has one, two, three stables lines, on which a neuron would keep its direction, for $\tanh(x)$, $x\tanh(x)$, and $x^2\tanh(x)$, respectively.
 We also display the input weight of each neuron on the field by the green dots and their corresponding velocity directions by the orange arrows.
 Similarly to the high-dimensional cases, NNs with multiplicity $p$ activation functions condense at $p$ different lines for $p=1,2,3$.
 Therefore, It is reasonable to conjecture that the maximal number of condensed orientations is twice the multiplicity of the activation function used.
-As shown in Fig. \ref{fig:1dinifield}(d), the field and the condensation for the NN with $\ReLU(x)$ is much more complex.

 Taken together, we have empirically shown that the multiplicity of the activation function is a key factor that determines the complexity of the initial output and condensation.
-In figures of this section, we only show the results of the final step of condensation.
-To facilitate the understanding of evolution of condensation in the initial stage, we show several steps during the initial stage of each example in Appendix \ref{appendix:evolution}.
-From the evolution, we could directly observe how condensation occurs.
+To facilitate the understanding of the evolution of condensation in the initial stage, we show several steps during the initial stage of each example in Appendix \ref{appendix:evolution}.